- Is It Difficult to Learn the Arabic Language?

 So wait no more and go forth towards learning the Arabic language!

-Before starting to learn Arabic, you may anticipate something so difficult that you’ll possibly slam on the brakes.
-And it’s true, Arabic can’t be learnt by snapping your fingers.
+Before starting to learn arabic online or with a tutor, you may anticipate something so difficult that you'll possibly slam on the brakes.
+And it's true, Arabic can't be learnt by snapping your fingers.

 Learning a language always means running into some difficulties!